andreypopp/react-async/docs/index.md

     ReactAsync.renderComponent(Component(), document.body)

-Using this function instead of `React.renderComponent` allows asynchronous components to pick up state delivered from server That way there's no need to do additional XHR requests.
+Using this function instead of `React.renderComponent` allows asynchronous components to pick up state delivered from server.
+That way there's no need to do additional XHR requests.